 - Life-Table Analysis

 - Distribution Fitting

 This procedure computes the nonparametric Kaplan-Meier and Nelson-Aalen estimates of survival and associated hazard rates.
 It can fit complete, right censored, left censored, interval censored (readout), and grouped data values.
 It outputs various statistics and graphs that are useful in reliability and survival analysis.
-It also performs several logrank tests and provides both the parametric and randomization test significance levels.
+It performs several logrank tests and provides both the parametric and randomization test significance levels.
 This procedure also computes Restricted Mean Survival Time (RMST) and Restricted Mean Time Lost (RMTL) statistics, along with pairwise difference and ratio comparisons among groups.

 Kaplan-Meier Curves (Logrank Tests) Procedure Window

 Some Plots in a Kaplan-Meier Curves (Logrank Tests) Analysis[Documentation PDF]

 A life table presents the proportion surviving, the cumulative hazard function, and the hazard rates of a large group of subjects followed over time.
 The analysis accounts for subjects who die (fail) as well as subjects who are censored (withdrawn).
 The life-table method competes with the Kaplan-Meier product-limit method as a technique for survival analysis.
 The life-table method was developed first, but the Kaplan-Meier method has been shown to be superior and with the advent of computers is now the method of choice.
 However, for large samples, the life-table method is still popular in that it provides a simple summary of a large set of data.